angadn/manna/README.md

 Usage in apps running across multiple pods:
 ```
+bqManna := manna.NewBar("gcloud-bigquery") // Which manna service do we connect to?
-manna.Timeout(60) // In seconds - give up if no available manna for a minute in this case.
+bqManna.Timeout(60) // In seconds - give up if no available manna for a minute in this case.
 0 = infinite
-manna.Protect(func() {
+bqManna.Protect(func() {
     // This block is synchronous - i.e., returns only when protected func returns
 })
 ```